joelek/ts-autoguard/readme.md

 StringType = OptionalWS "string" OptionalWS StringLiteralLetter = AsciiLetter or Digit or "_" or "-" StringLiteralType = OptionalWS """ StringLiteralLetter* """ OptionalWS
+TupleBodyTail = OptionalWS "," OptionalWS Type
+TupleBody = Type TupleBodyTail*
+TupleType = OptionalWS "[" OptionalWS TupleBody* OptionalWS "]" OptionalWS
-UndefinedType = OptionalWS "undefined" OptionalWS UnionBodyTail = OptionalWS "|" OptionalWS Type UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType LiteralType = NumberLiteralType or StringLiteralType ComplexType = ArrayType or IntersectionType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or LiteralType or ComplexType SchemaDefinition = ObjectType
+UndefinedType = OptionalWS "undefined" OptionalWS UnionBodyTail = OptionalWS "|" OptionalWS Type UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType LiteralType = NumberLiteralType or StringLiteralType ComplexType = ArrayType or IntersectionType or ObjectType or RecordType or ReferenceType or TupleType or UnionType Type = PrimitiveType or LiteralType or ComplexType SchemaDefinition = ObjectType
 ```

-## TODO

-* Add support for TypeScript tuples.